Sherghati

+In 1857, Raja Jehangir Bux Khan, of this family, revolted against the British.
+He cooperated, coordinated with Raja Kunwar Singh, Haidar Ali Khan and JEODHAR Singh.
+He led attacks also against the Britishers and their headquarters.

 Demographics

 As of 2011, Sherghati had a population of 40,666.
 Males constitute 52% of the population and females 42%.
 Sherghati has an average literacy rate of 74.3%, more than the national average of 74.04%.
 In Sherghati, 16% of the population is under 6 years of age.